The complete guide to West End shows opening in 2020

 Endgame at the Old Vic

-Alan Cumming and Daniel Radcliffe will star in Endgame, performed as part of Matthew Warchus’ fifth season as artistic director at the Old Vic.
+Alan Cumming, Daniel Radcliffe, Jane Horrocks and Karl Johnson complete the cast of Endgame, performed as part of Matthew Warchus’ fifth season as artistic director at the Old Vic.
 Following two individuals who are locked in an argument, their bleakly funny double act cling stubbornly to their routine of casual savagery and mutual dependence.
 Endgame will be performed in a double bill with Beckett’s Rough for Theatre II, rounding off what is set to be an exciting night of theatre.
-Endgame is on from 27th January to 28th March 2020.

 The Prince of Egypt at the Dominion Theatre